Ruben Zandvliet

 Bob has served as Senior Advisor to The Investment Integration Project, an applied research and consultancy focused on systems-level investing.
 He is also a frequent speaker and writer on a range of investment issues, including ESG, fiduciary duty and emerging issues in wealth and asset management.

 Bob earned a Bachelor’s degree in Political Science from George Washington University, a Master of Business Administration degree from the Johnson Graduate School of Management at Cornell University and a Master of Public Health degree from the University of Medicine and Dentistry of New Jersey.
-He is a Chartered Financial Analyst (CFA) and a Chartered Alternative Investment Analyst (CAIA).
-He also holds a Financial Risk Manager (FRM) designation and Sustainability and Climate Risk (SCR) certificate from the Global Association of Risk Managers.
-Bob is a United States national.
+He is a Chartered Financial Analyst (CFA) and he also holds a Financial Risk Manager (FRM) designation and Sustainability and Climate Risk (SCR) certificate from the Global Association of Risk Managers.

 Francesca de Meillac